adnan-shoukfeh/FlagApp/docs/North_Star_V1.md

 ---

 **Remember: This is your roadmap.
 It will evolve as you learn and build.
 That's expected and healthy.
 The goal isn't to follow this perfectly—it's to have a north star that keeps you aligned and prevents feature creep while staying flexible for growth.**

+**Image Strategy Note: Using CDN URLs is the right MVP choice.
+It's fast, free, and we can always migrate to self-hosted later if needed.
+The architecture supports both approaches without code changes—just update the URLs in the database.**

 **Now let's build this! 🚀**